JNavith/tailwindcss-theme-variants/content/semantics.md

 # Semantics
-Semantics are a planned / work in progress feature for this plugin that are meant to be an alternative to [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (read: have 100% browser support since IE9).
+Semantics are a work in progress feature for this plugin that will be an alternative to [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (read: have 100% browser support since IE9).
 If you're really eager, you can keep up with `semantics` development by watching the test suite in `tests/semantics.ts` grow with time 😎.

-**The following sections are written in present tense but talk about features that are not implemented yet, so don't try to use them:**
+**The following sections are in present tense but talk about features that are not implemented yet, so don't try to use them:**

 **Semantics require Tailwind CSS 1.7 or higher.
 Also, the [`applyComplexClasses` experimental feature](https://github.com/tailwindlabs/tailwindcss/pull/2159) will be enabled for you if you use semantics because it's required for them to work.**

 TODO.
 Semantics are available as utility classes that bundle up your provided values with this plugin's generated variants.
-Because they have to be written by me (the plugin author 👋), only certain utilities are supported so far:
+Because I (the plugin author 👋) have to write them, only certain utilities are supported so far:
 * `backgroundColor`
 * `borderColor`
 * `boxShadow`